BPSS Curriculum Guideline: Appearance Enhancement (leading to DOS licensure)

 - It is strongly advised that students be introduced to the relevant NYS DOS Division of Licensing Services Rules and Regulations on Appearance Enhancement (April 2017).

 - Divide List into 3 categories: Classroom Equipment (identify brand & model; for Cosmetology and Nails must incl. sinks with running water); Classroom Expendables; and Student Kit.
 The Student Kit MUST contain at least the items that students will need to take to their practical exams.
-DOS and BPSS specifics on the minimum equipment for each of the 5 subjects can be found online.
+DOS specifies the minimum testing kit equipment requirements for each of the 6 subjects found online.
 Note that older Equipment Lists on approved curricula need to be revised to include the new and currently required equipment items.
+Updates will be required at the time of renewal.

 Content Outline and Performance Objectives